8 Tips: How to Increase Your Knowledge on Diversity and Inclusivity

 Listen to those who are unlike you

 Listening is more than just hearing.
 You may hear what someone is saying but did you process what they said and try to put yourself in their shoes to understand their perspective?
-Empathy is a crucial skill to be a successful leader.
-Click the link above to watch a variety of Ted Talks on diversity and inclusion.
+Empathy is a crucial skill for success in business and leadership.

 Attend diversity and inclusion trainings